unccv/course_project/README.md

 This section should read like the introduction to an [academic paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
 What academic work is relevant to your project topic?
 How do these approaches inform yours?
 What are the strenghts, weaknesses, and history of these techniques?

-### Publically Available Tools and Code
+### Publically Available Data, Tools, and Code
 What open source code and tools are available that are relevant to your topic?
 How long have they been around?
 How active are the communities around these tools?
+What data is available for testing and/or training algorithms?
+Is labeled data available?

 ### Industry Solutions